Solutions-Nitriques/image_preview/README.md

 ### Makes upload fields show a preview of the file in the backend if it is an image

 1- Just unzip and put in extension directory
 2- Name the folder **image_preview**
-3- Enable just like any other ext
+3- Enable/Install just like any other extension

-**You must enable JIT Image Manipulation inorder to make the thumbnail work**
+**You must enable JIT Image Manipulation in order to make the thumbnail work**

 ### Image Preview Settings